 Following the McCloud judgement, the remedy proposed that when benefits become payable, eligible members can select to receive them from either the reformed or legacy schemes for the period 1 April 2015 to 31 March 2022.
 The actuaries have assumed that members are likely to choose the option that provides them with the greater benefits, and in preparing the 2020 valuation have valued the 'greater value' benefits for groups of relevant members.

-The assessment confirmed that the employer contribution rate for the TPS would increase from 23.6% to 28.6% from 1 April 2024.
-Employers are also required to pay a scheme administration levy of 0.08% giving a total employer contribution rate of 28.68%.
+The employer contribution rate for the TPS is 28.6%, and employers are also required to pay a scheme administration levy of 0.08% giving a total employer contribution rate of 28.68%.